gemini-cli-extensions/alloydb/README.md

 ## Configuration

-Set the following environment variables before starting the Gemini CLI:
+Set the following environment variables before starting the Gemini CLI.
+This configuration is not required if utilizing the [Admin toolset](#supported-tools).

 *   `ALLOYDB_POSTGRES_PROJECT`: The GCP project ID.
 *   `ALLOYDB_POSTGRES_REGION`: The region of the AlloyDB instance (e.g., `us-central1`).